Skip to content

 Best Things To Do In New Delhi!

-The stone pavement is covered with carpet runners in some places so that the path does not feel so hot.
+The stone pavement is covered with carpet runners in some places, so the path does not feel so hot.
 The atmosphere in the Jama Masjid is pleasant and quiet.
 Believers are praying, washing in the water, or feeding the lucky pigeons.
 You immediately forget how restless the street outside the mosque is.

 Gurudwara Bangla Sahib Temple